 For those interested in further exploring the foundation of this powerful operating system, check out our article on What is Linux? to enhance your understanding of the environment in which OpenVAS operates.

 If you're interested in running Kali Linux on a VPS, it can offer you enhanced flexibility and scalability for your security assessments.
-A VPS allows you to configure your Kali Linux environment according to your specific needs, ensuring you have the resources and control necessary to effectively utilize tools like OpenVAS.
-Whether you're performing penetration testing, vulnerability scanning, or any other security-related tasks, having Kali Linux on a VPS can significantly streamline your workflow and provide a robust platform for your cybersecurity efforts.
+A VPS allows you to configure your Kali Linux environment according to your specific needs.
+Whether you're performing penetration testing or vulnerability scanning, having Kali Linux on a VPS can significantly streamline your workflow.
+When you buy linux vps, you gain a dedicated environment optimized for security tools.

 If you are facing any problems with the installation, feel free to contact us through the comment section here.
 We will reach out to you and help.